 Last night, voters took many of these political pioneers to the finish line: Though only a fraction of these seats were up for grabs in the first place, there are now as many female governors and likely senators as there have been American history, and more women in the House of Representatives than ever.

 In races that have been called as of 7:59 a.m.
 Eastern Standard Time, November 7th, nine women have been elected governor, meeting the previous record of nine, set in 2004.
 Ninety-five women have been elected to the House of Representatives, handily beating the 2016 record of 85.
-And 22 women have won Senate seats.
-The final number of female senators in the next Congress will likely be at least 23, as the two major party nominees for one yet-uncertain position—Martha McSally and Kyrsten Sinema of Arizona—are both women.
+And 12 women have won Senate seats.
+The final number of female senators in the next Congress, including holdovers from the previous Congress, will likely be at least 23, as the two major party nominees for one yet-uncertain position—Martha McSally and Kyrsten Sinema of Arizona—are both women.
 Twenty-three women serve in the Senate now, a historical high.

 Last night wasn't just about gender, either.
 Underrepresented women and men made other important gains.
 Representatives Ilhan Omar (D-Minnesota) and Rashida Tlaib (D-Michigan) will be the first Somali and Palestinian Americans, respectively, to serve in Congress, as well as the first Muslim women.
 Representatives Sharice Davids (D-Kansas) and Deb Haaland (D-New Mexico) will become the first Native American women to serve.
 And Jared Polis of Colorado will be the first openly gay man to win a governor's race.
 (Kate Brown of Oregon, who identifies as bisexual, was the first LGBT American to be elected governor in 2014.
 She won her re-election campaign.)